 If you are going to use the coffee beans as a mulch, add some source of carbon to aid in the decomposition process.
 Since the coffee beans have such a high source of nitrogen (earthworm or not), they must also have carbon to aid in the process.

 The ratio is 20 carbon (C) to 1 nitrogen (N).
 So, add the coffee filter to the compost pile, or shred newspaper or any other source of carbon.
 Without it, the decomposition will take longer and not be fully complete.
-(SourceOpens in a new tab.)
+(Source)

 There are no nitrifying bacteria in the orchid pot, neither are earthworms present.
 This is why it’s not a good idea to use coffee in your orchid pot even as a mulch.